What is the best coffee dessert?

 Mint Coffee Pretzels

-At first glance, mint coffee pretzel will make you salivate.
-This coffee dessert is tantalizing and guarantees a satisfying experience at the end of your meal.
+At first glance, mint coffee pretzels will make you drool.
+However, this coffee dessert is tantalizing and guarantees a satisfying experience at the end of your meal.

-Now when you are at it, get some mint syrup and granulated coffee.
-Go ahead and mix syrup and drop of green food into a basic icing.
+Get some mint syrup and granulated coffee when you are at it.
+Go ahead and mix syrup and drop green food into a basic icing.
 This makes sure you get a nice drizzle.
 Now melt the chocolate and roll the pretzels around in it.

-You are almost done, what is left is placing pretzels on some parchment paper on a cookie sheet and using a honey spoon, drizzle the mint icing across the pretzels and freeze them.
+You are almost done; what is left is to place pretzels on parchment paper on a cookie sheet and, using a honey spoon, drizzle the mint icing across the pretzels and freeze them.